damianhakert/damianhakert.github.io/source/posts/2016-09-06-resolving-merge-conflicts-from-the-gitlab-ui.html.md

 ## What is a merge conflict?

-A merge conflict is when a merge can't be performed cleanly between two files.
+A merge conflict is when a merge can't be performed cleanly between two versions of the same file.

 ### Wait, what's a merge?

-A merge is a way of combining two sets of changes made in different places.
-For example, in GitLab, we have merge requests.
-These are typically from a branch that we're working on (let's say, `new-feature`) to a branch used by everyone (`master`, for example).
+A merge is a way of combining two sets of changes made in different branches.
+In GitLab, we handle this with [Merge Requests], which are requests to merge the changes we've made to a file (or a group of files), from a [feature branch][fb] into another branch, for example, `master`.  (`master`, for example).

 When the merge request is merged, the changes from `new-feature` are added to `master`.
 This happens by looking at all of the changes made in `master` since